elastic/logstash-forwarder/README.md

 Problem: logstash jar releases are too fat for constrained systems.

+Solution: lumberjack

+## Building it

+* compile: make
+* rpm package: make rpm
+* deb package: make deb

+Packages install to /opt/lumberjack.
+Lumberjack builds all necessary dependencies itself, so there should be no run-time dependencies you need.

+## Running it

+Generally: `lumberjack.sh --host somehost --port 12345 /var/log/messages`

+See `lumberjack.sh --help`

 ## Goals

 * minimize resource usage where possible (cpu, memory, network)